Iwakura-dev/fullstack-courses-project/README.md

 - React-Quill
 - Tanstack Query

-# On the Backend side, Express.js was used
+# On the Backend side,  technologies such as:
+- Express.js
+- Cors
+- Nanoid